MicrosoftDocs/SupportArticles-docs/support/sql/performance/performance-consistency-issues.md

 When certain modules are loaded into the Microsoft SQL Server process address space (Sqlservr.exe), you may encounter the following symptoms:

 - Reports of various hang-related error messages and conditions (for example, SQL Server scheduler message such as 17883, application time-out messages, severe blocking within SQL Server)
-- Slow response from SQL Server even if the concurrent amount of load is not unusually heavy
+- Slow response from SQL Server even if the concurrent amount of load is not unusually heavy.
-- Exceptions (such as access violations), critical error messages about database consistency, assertion messages or unexpected process termination
+- Exceptions (such as access violations), critical error messages about database consistency, assertion messages or unexpected process termination.
-- 100% CPU utilization and long database recovery times when you use in-memory OLTP tables in SQL Server
+- 100% CPU utilization and long database recovery times when you use in-memory OLTP tables in SQL Server.
-- Unexpected or unexplained failures when SQL Server processes make Windows API calls
+- Unexpected or unexplained failures when SQL Server processes make Windows API calls.
-- Memory dumps triggered for SQLDumper.exe may fail to complete hindering any troubleshooting activity
+- Memory dumps triggered for SQLDumper.exe may fail to complete hindering any troubleshooting activity.

 ## Cause